jy213/Mars_Rover_2022/README.md

 The students will receive a small radar module that they can use to locate underground alien infrastructure.
 Our intelligence sources reveal that aliens use subsurface fans to pump air underground.
 Your radar can detect moving objects, and you should use it to locate the blades of a rotating fan.
 The radar system description is provided.
-Students need to develop the postprocessing (amplification and filtering) for the radar sensor.
+Students need to develop the post-processing (amplification and filtering) for the radar sensor.

 7) Integration Subsystem
 The integration subsystem allows the test of the rover's capabilities to move, avoid obstacles,